Page Reviewed / Updated - May 2019

 Cost of Care Calculator

-With the wide variance in the cost of senior care in Rhode Island, the most affordable care option for seniors who wish to remain living at home, but require some daytime supervision is adult day care.
-As of 2018, the average cost is $56 throughout the state.
-(This figure is 15% under the nationwide average of $71 / day).
-The most costly adult day care is found in Providence, where it runs $73 / day on average.
+The most affordable care option in Rhode Island for seniors who wish to remain living at home, but require some daytime supervision is adult day care.
+As of 2019, the average cost is $75 throughout the state.
+(This figure is just over the nationwide average of $72 / day).
+The cost of adult day care in Providence is consistent with the statewide average of $75 / day.

 Medicaid is a health care program for low-income residents of the U.S. and is jointly funded by each state and the federal government.
 Each state manages their own Medicaid program, which is run within guidelines set by the federal government.
 While all states offer programs for children and families, here we will only focus on the programs that relate to the elderly.